Several types of resources are available to help you become familiar with WorldCat Discovery Services.

 - Visibility of their libraries' resources in OCLC partner websites where many people begin their research (when library staff add holdings to WorldCat)

 Yes.
-All current FirstSearch users will move to WorldCat Discovery.
-You can choose to move to the new service at the time most appropriate for your library between release of the service and December 2015, when access to FirstSearch will end.
+All current FirstSearch users will be upgraded to WorldCat Discovery.
+You can choose to move to the new service at the time most appropriate for your library through December 2015, when access to FirstSearch will end.
 During this time, WorldCat Discovery and FirstSearch will operate in parallel, so library staff can become familiar with the new service.

-Will WorldCat Discovery features be available to WorldShare® Management Services users who currently use WorldCat Local as their discovery interface?
+Are WorldCat Discovery features available to WorldShare® Management Services users who currently use WorldCat Local as their discovery interface?

 Will group catalogs use new WorldCat Discovery Services interface and features?

 Yes.
-Group catalogs will be able to use the new searching and interface of WorldCat Discovery beginning with a beta that starts in mid-2014.
+Group catalogs will be able to use the new searching and interface of WorldCat Discovery beginning with a beta that will start in 2015.

 Will Z39.50 access to WorldCat continue in WorldCat Discovery Services?